protocol/research-website/content/posts/202010-libp2p-compression/index.md

 Following a similar approach, we implemented three different compression strategies in Bitswap to evaluate the one that achieved better performance improvements:

-- Block compression: Files within Bitswap are exchanged in the form of blocks.
-Files are composed of several blocks organized in a DAG structure with each block having a size limit of 256KB[ (check out these ProtoSchool tutorials to learn a bit more about this)](https://proto.school/data-structures).
+- **Block compression**: Files within Bitswap are exchanged in the form of blocks.
+Files are composed of several blocks organized in a DAG structure with each block having a size limit of 256KB (check out these [ProtoSchool tutorials](https://proto.school/data-structures) to learn a bit more about this).
 In this compression approach, we compressed blocks before including them in a message and transmitting them through the link.
 This can be considered the equivalent to compressing the body in HTTP.

-- Full message compression: In this compression strategy instead of only compressing blocks we compressed every single message before sending it, i.e. the equivalent of compressing header+body in HTTP.
+- **Full message compression**: In this compression strategy instead of only compressing blocks we compressed every single message before sending it, i.e. the equivalent of compressing header+body in HTTP.

-- Stream compression: this method uses compression at a stream level, so every byte that enters the stream writer of a node at a transport level will be conveniently compressed using a stream wrapper.
+- **Stream compression**: this method uses compression at a stream level, so every byte that enters the stream writer of a node at a transport level will be conveniently compressed using a stream wrapper.
 This is actually the approach that [this Golang implementation of a Gzip HTTP handler](https://github.com/nytimes/gziphandler/blob/master/gzip.go) follows.

 <center>{{< figure src="compression-strategies.png" alt="Different compression strategies implemented" >}}</center>
   <p></p>

 For convenience, we used Gzip as the compression algorithm for the aforementioned strategies.
-Many have[ reported the compression benefits of brotli over Gzip](https://dropbox.tech/infrastructure/-broccoli--syncing-faster-by-syncing-less), but the lack of a stable implementation of brotli for Golang made us initially choose Gzip as the compression candidate for our prototypes.
+Many have reported [the compression benefits of brotli over Gzip](https://dropbox.tech/infrastructure/-broccoli--syncing-faster-by-syncing-less), but the lack of a stable implementation of brotli for Golang made us initially choose Gzip as the compression candidate for our prototypes.

 We ran our evaluation plans on the implementations of the aforementioned strategies over our[ file-sharing Testground testbed](https://github.com/adlrocha/beyond-bitswap/) reaching the following interesting results: